AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 The metric counts the total number of declarations and the total number of statements.

-This rule has the following optional parameter for the ``+R`` option:
+This rule has the following optional parameter for the ``+R`` option and for LKQL rule options files:

-*Subprograms*
+*Subprograms [bool]*
-   Check the rule for subprogram bodies only.
+   Whether to check the rule for subprogram bodies only.

 .. rubric:: Example